Turkish investors eager to set up partnership in Pakistan

 ICCI President said that Turkey has good expertise and experience of tourism sector while the current government in Pakistan was giving priority focus to promote tourism.
 He urged that Turkish investors should help Pakistan in promoting tourism infrastructure and tourism industry.
 He assured that ICCI would fully cooperate with Turkish investors in finding right partners in Pakistan.

-Sheikh Pervez, Muhammad Ahmed, Sheikh Ilyas, Tahir Abbasi, Muhammad Naveed Malik, Amin Pirzada and others were also present on the occasion.

-A delegation of Turkish investors led by Ali Kurt, Director Technology Transfer and Project Management, M/s.
-Incubation Istanbul visited Islamabad Chamber of Commerce & Industry and showed keen interest to setup partnerships in Pakistan in areas of interest.
 The delegation was representing various sectors including automobile, home appliances, IT, financial technology, LED lights and education.

+Speaking at the occasion, Ahmed Hassan Moughal, President, Islamabad Chamber of Commerce & Industry said that Pakistan was a big consumers market with a population of over 200 million people.
+He said that many MNCs were doing successful business in Pakistan, which showed its great potential for foreign investors.
+He said that many new Special Economic Zones would be set up in Pakistan under CPEC while government was providing attractive incentives to investors for investing in SEZs.
+He said that it was right time for Turkish investors to explore JVs and investment in SEZs and in other sectors of Pakistan’s economy in order to take advantage of being the first movers.

+Sheikh Pervez, Muhammad Ahmed, Sheikh Ilyas, Tahir Abbasi, Muhammad Naveed Malik, Amin Pirzada and others were also present at the occasion.

 Islamabad: A delegation of Turkish investors led by Ali Kurt, Director Technology Transfer and Project Management, M/s.
 Incubation Istanbul visited Islamabad Chamber of Commerce & Industry and showed keen interest to setup partnerships in Pakistan in areas of interest.
 The delegation was representing various sectors including automobile, home appliances, IT, financial technology, LED lights and education.